renovatebot/renovate/docs/usage/docker.md

 ## Version compatibility

-Although suffixes in semver indicate pre-releases (e.g. `v1.2.0-alpha.2`), in Docker they typically indicate compatibility, e.g. `12.2.0-alpine`.
+Although suffixes in SemVer indicate pre-releases (e.g. `v1.2.0-alpha.2`), in Docker they typically indicate compatibility, e.g. `12.2.0-alpine`.
 Renovate defaults to assuming suffixes indicate compatibility so will never _change_ it. e.g. `12.1.0-alpine` might get updated to `12.1.1-alpine` but never `12.1.1` or `12.1.1-stretch`.

 If this behaviour does not suit a particular package you have, Renovate allows you to customize the `versioning` in use.
-For example, if you have a Docker image `foo/bar` that sticks to semver versioning and you need Renovate to understand that suffixes indicate pre-releases versions and not compatibility, then you could configure this package rule:
+For example, if you have a Docker image `foo/bar` that sticks to SemVer versioning and you need Renovate to understand that suffixes indicate pre-releases versions and not compatibility, then you could configure this package rule:

 ```json
 {